-- 1. Output current is dependent on choice of MOSFETs and power supply, not set by the design itself.
+- 1. Output current dependent on choice of MOSFETs and power supply, not set by the design itself.
 NB1 can be rated up to 10 amps with low cost devices but there is no real limit and 100 amps plus is feasible! - 2.
 DCC voltage range is flexible and set by the power supply. - 3.
 Overload protection is by cutout and retry method. - 4.
-Low cost, small size, suitable for surface mount it wanted. - 5.
-Output cutout for use with 'RailCom'[TM] bi-directional communication. - 6.
+Low cost, small size, suitable for surface mount if wanted. - 5.
+Output cutout for use with RP 9.3.1 bi-directional communication. - 6.
 Use of common components.
 No programmable devices.